jundalisay/superb/content/en/research/indian/idea/chapter-06.md

 5. solid.

-Right from the Macrocosmic Nucleus <!-- Puruśottama --> to the crudest solid, there is no change in Puruśadeha.
+Right from the Macrocosmic Nucleus to the crudest solid, there is no change in Puruśadeha.

-The action and interaction of the 3 forces of Prakrti cause a change in appearance whereby the Transcendent Entity appears to have lost its transcendentality. <!-- This phase of evolution is called saiṋcara, -->
+The action and interaction of the 3 forces of Prakrti cause a change in appearance whereby the Transcendent Entity appears to have lost its transcendentality.
+This phase of evolution is called saiṋcara,

 Saincara is:
 - a stage of the Cosmic Mind
-- the inanimate phase of creation.<!-- , and represents the Cosmic Mind, or Macrocosm, in different stages.  -->
+- the inanimate phase of creation. --><!-- , and represents the Cosmic Mind, or Macrocosm, in different stages.  -->

-## Pratisaiṋcara

-In the living bodies after the formation of crudest <!-- kśititattva, or --> solid factor, division and association of matter result in the formation of mind.
-The process of pratisaiṋcara commences at this point.
+In the living bodies after the formation of crudest <!-- kśititattva, or --> solid layer<!-- factor -->, the division and association of matter result in the formation of mind.
+The process of subtlification or pratisaiṋcara commences at this point.

 It is:
-- the counter-movement wherein the unit mind gets dilated ever-increasingly, the volume and mass of the unit mind increases due to increasing reflection of Cosmic Consciousness.
+- the counter-movement wherein the unit mind gets dilated ever-increasingly, the volume and mass of the unit mind increases due to increasing reflection of Cosmic Consciousness
-- the cycle for the unit to progress from the crude to the subtle.
+- the cycle for the unit to progress from the crude to the subtle
 - where matter gets decimated continuously, until in the end, the unit mind achieves mental liberation.
-This is called "savikalpa samádhi".
+This is called "savikalpa samádhi"

-Throughout pratisaiṋcara, the unit mind or microcosm exists in different stages.
+Throughout subtlification<!-- pratisaiṋcara -->, the unit mind or microcosm exists in different stages.

 <!-- Thus the inanimate phase of creation, or saiṋcara, , and the animate phase of  -->

-Pratisaiṋcara is:
-- the stage of unit minds.
+Subtlification <!-- Pratisaiṋcara --> is the stage of unit minds.

 Each and every atom and molecule of the Macrocosm is nothing but the Macrocosmic Nucleus.<!--  Puruśottama. --> It is He who radiates Himself everywhere, also as <!-- . ; it is He who is omnipresent as the --> the witnessing entity.

-The sun by its radiation pervades the solar system, so does Puruśottama <!-- His system --> by His Citishakti.
-Thus, in the Cosmic Mind, both the radiated stuff and the witnessing entity are Puruśottama Himself.
+The Macrocosmic Nucleus radiates and pervades the universe just as the sun prevades the solar system. <!-- by its radiation pervades the solar system, so does Puruśottama His Citishakti -->.
+Thus, in the Cosmic Mind, both the radiated stuff and the witnessing entity are the <!-- Puruśottama -->Macrocosmic Nucleus Himself.

-In pratisaiṋcara, <!-- the second phase of evolution, that is, --> at the different stages of the unit mind, Puruśottama is the witnessing entity with all other objects being crude derivatives of citta.
+In subtlification<!-- pratisaiṋcara -->, <!-- the second phase of evolution, that is, --> at the different stages of the unit mind, the Macrocosmic Nucleus <!-- Puruśottama --> is the witnessing entity with all other objects being crude derivatives of mindstuff.

-In the phases both of saiṋcara and pratisaiṋcara, Puruśottama is the Consciousness.
-He witnesses the microcosms and Macrocosm. **Puruśottama is, therefore, also called “Collective Consciousness”.**
+**In the phases both of crudification and subtlification, the Macrocosmic Nucleus is the Collective Consciousness that witnesses the microcosms and Macrocosm.**

+## Prota Yoga and Ota Yoga

-As witnessing entity, Puruśottama connects Himself to his mental object with the help of His Avidyámáyá and reflects Himself on the object as Citishakti.
-This reflection is not like a reflection in a mirror but an associative reflection like the rays of the sun.
+As witnessing entity, the Macrocosmic Nucleus:
+- connects Himself to his mental object with the help of His illusion or Avidyámáyá and
+- reflects Himself on the object through His mindstuff-power or Citishakti.

+**This reflection is not like a reflection in a mirror, but an associative reflection like the rays of the sun.** *

+> *Superphysics Note: A mirror just lets light bounce off.
+But other solids reflect light by assimilating a part of that light, as to give color.

-- "Prota yoga" is the association of Puruśottama with the Cosmic Mind, whereby He functions as the witnessing entity
+"Prota yoga" is the association of the Macrocosmic Nucleus with the Cosmic Mind or creation, whereby He functions as the witnessing entity for that creation as a whole.
 - His association with the unit minds in collectivity is also called prota yoga.
+- The process of crudification only has prota yoga.

-- "Ota yoga" association of Puruśottama with the unit minds separately and individually, whereby He functions as the witnessing entity for each individual unit mind
+"Ota yoga" is the association of the Macrocosmic Nucleus with the unit minds separately and individually, whereby He functions as the witnessing entity for each individual unit mind.

-Thus, in saiṋcara there is only prota yoga but in pratisaiṋcara has both prota and ota yoga.
+- The process of subtlification has both prota and ota yoga.